-- individual consultations.
+- individual research assistance and consultations.

 The strategic integration of information literacy into the curriculum begins with first-year initiatives that serve as the basis for information literacy instruction in the disciplines at the junior and senior levels (Tables 1-2).
 First-year curriculum integration decisions have been made on the basis of several factors:

 - integration into courses that are a part of the standard university curriculum;

 - integration into courses with a research component, usually smaller enrollment classes; and

 - integration into required courses with a large enrollment.

 Specific standards and teaching strategies have been identified for targeted courses to establish quality learning opportunities for first-year students.
 At every opportunity, librarians seek to serve as research consultants to facilitate the successful delivery of information literacy content by teaching faculty in the disciplines.

 - Introduction to Public Speaking

 Upper-Division CurriculumAt every opportunity, librarians seek to serve as research consultants to facilitate the successful delivery of information literacy content.
 Librarians may: